andyngo2021/8bit-studio/README.md

 8-Bit Studio was made with HTML, CSS, JavaScript as the frontend and Python for the backend.
 For the image processing, I used Python Imaging Library (PIL).
 To allow for the backend to communicate with the frontend, I used [eel](https://github.com/samuelhwilliams/Eel), a Python library used to make Electron-like GUI applications.

 Originally, I intended to make my GUI with Electron, but after stumbling across eel, I just knew I had to use it because the name was so funny.

-So why'd I create this desktop application for a hackathon centered around the New Year?

-To me, the new year symbolizes an opportunity for growth.
-Prior to the hackathon, I had an irrational fear of HTML/CSS because it looked so tedious-- and it was LOL.
-I figured that since it was a new year I might as well force myself to learn how to use HTML/CSS because I was pretty sure I couldn't run away from it forever.

-Overall, the experience was meh.
-I think I lost a couple of brain cells along the way trying to learn how to position HTML elements with CSS and probably spent more time on StackOverflow than on VSCode.
-In the end, I'm still glad I tried something new for this hackathon.
-I definitely learned a ton!